tjkuson/ScalaWordle/README.md

 # Wordle in Scala

-This is simple game of Wordle written in Scala 3 for the sake of learning.
+This is simple game of Wordle written in Scala 3.

+## Features

+- Recursively ask for a guess until the word is guessed, user quits, or the game is over
+- Check if the guess is in the word list
+- Print the result of the guess

 ## Licence